xGoldaxe/insaneTransition/README.md

 )
 ```

-# Where did I play the transition ?
+# Where do I play the transition ?
 The first argument represent the entry point of your transition, this is like a window where the transition will be played :
 Use the class below for transition entry point